VahidTa/firewall_migration_tool/docs/source/final.rst

 Because of the platform limitations, Policy names will be support upto 35 charachters.
 So, if there is a policy name with more than 35 charachter length will be convert to only first 35 characters.

 * Login to the device
-* You must copy/paste configuration first and then configuration.
+* You must copy/paste configuration first and then the policy.

 Palo Alto
 *********